maxlebedev/maleficer/README.md

     - do I want hidden/invisible elements? (traps, assasins)
     - items in maze should be in dead-ends only
     - binary(ish) space partitioning, plus prefabs of that size
+    - A way to get info about enemies
 ## UX
     - Should all ranged animations happen simultaneously?
         * animation queue?